xen0vas/UserManager/README.md

 #### Important Info :
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 the application is currently on a stable version.
 I have succesfully tested it in Linux ubuntu and Debian systems.
-if you find any bug please give me a feedback.
+if you find any bugs please give me a feedback.

 If the application doesn't run, use the following fix
 - export QT X11 NO MITSHM=1 or QT X11 NO MITSHM=1 UserManager.